 - Nearly 50 percent of African American women are aware of the signs and symptoms of a heart attack.

-- Only 43 percent of African American know that heart disease is their greatest health risk.
+- Only 43 percent of African American women know that heart disease is their greatest health risk.

 These statistics represent only a fraction of the 2012 report featured in Circulation.
 To view the full findings, download a copy of the Heart Disease and Stroke 2012 Statistical Update.